vizzuhq/vizzu-lib/docs/content/tutorial/7-aggregate-drilldown.md

 })
 ```

-To drill-down, the same category is put back on the y-axis, which results in a
+To drill-down, the same dimension is put back on the y-axis, which results in a
 state that we suggest you to only use temporarily when in transition.

 ```javascript { "title": "Drill-down" }